-Budgeted cost: £7,507
+Budgeted cost: £7,000

 Activity Evidence that supports this approach Challenge number(s) addressed Phonics groups in place across EYFS and KS1 with the children grouped according to which phonic phase they are working within.
 Teaching of phonics matched to the children's current level of skill is evidenced to have up to 5 months progress.
 Teaching children in groups according to the phonics phase they are learning will support children in developing.
 Their reading skills.
-1,4 Phonics group in place, some staff absence has impacted on this.
-New phonics scheme purchased for September Structured interventions in place to support the specific needs of smaller numbers of children.
+1,4 Structured interventions in place to support the specific needs of smaller numbers of children.
 Eg. ERT, Project X, Interventions are evaluated through assessments that are carried out before and after the intervention.
 These are monitored closely by our SENDCO.
-1,4 Not really happened yet due to capacity
+1,4 Adjustments to classroom and school environment to support pupils Linking structured small group interventions to classroom teaching.
+1,3,4